Armonica/architecture/README.md

 ## Client side

-To create shims that enhance the current existing libraries
+To create shims that enhance the current existing libraries.

 ### Techno